DRose1991/Viscous-Shear-Cosmology-Simulation/README.md

 [![DOI](https://zenodo.org/badge/1125026748.svg)](https://doi.org/10.5281/zenodo.18091406)

-Here is a professional, comprehensive `README.md` for your GitHub repository.
-It organizes your notebooks into logical scientific categories (Galactic, Cosmological, Local) and highlights the key physical findings ("The Universal Law") that we established in your recent simulations.

----

 # Viscous Shear Cosmology (VSC) Simulation Library

 ### A Scale-Invariant Solution to the Dark Matter Problem via Vacuum Viscosity